ruotianluo/ImageCaptioning.pytorch/README.md

 And also you need to clone my forked [cider](https://github.com/ruotianluo/cider) repository.

-Then, copy the model from the pretrained model (trained by cross entropy).
+Then, copy the model from the pretrained model using cross entropy.
+(It's not mandatory to copy the model, just for back-up)
 ```
 $ bash scripts/copy_model.sh fc fc_rl
 ```